www.RogerWendell.com

 Ten-Speed!

 Hard to believe that Panasonic used to make bicycles!
-As you can see, the "new" Panasonic DX 2000 is actually a Fax machine!
+As you can see, the "new" Panasonic DX 2000, as of 2006, was actually a Fax machine!
 However, the "old" (and much more loved!)
-Panasonic DX 2000 was a hand made ten-speed bicycle that brought me a quarter century of riding pleasure!
+Panasonic DX 2000 was a handmade ten-speed bicycle that brought me a quarter century of riding pleasure by the time I had created this page!

 For me, it all started in the very early 80s when I bought my brother Randy's Panasonic DX 2000 ten-speed to help him with a little college tuition and to provide myself with a ride to my own college classes (I was on the GI-bill and had more cash than him at the time...).
 I think I paid $100 in five, $20 installments to pay for the bike.
 Anyway, that very same Panasonic has served me well, all the way into the summer of 2006, for all kinds of errands and trips around the neighborhood.